Postal code: Availability

 In some countries, the postal authorities charge for access to the code database.
 As of January 2010, the United Kingdom Government is consulting on whether to waive licensing fees for some geographical data sets (to be determined) related to UK postcodes.

+Estimates made between 2013 and 2016 by Open Knowledge Foundation, as part of the Global Open Data Index project, determined that only 15% of countries provided full open data regarding postal codes and addresses.